jfecher/ante-website/content/blog/vision.md

 its complexity and therefore difficulty.
 I want to challenge this equivalence though.
 On the other end of things, we often hear of languages being very simple and thus easy to use.
 Indeed, simplicity is often used as a reason to cut otherwise useful features out of languages (such as generics in the original version of Go) in pursuit of an idealistic minimal language.
-Taken to its extreme though, its trivial to see that prioritization of simplicity of language design over all else does _not_ simplify things for the programmer.
+Taken to its extreme though, it's trivial to see that prioritization of simplicity of language design over all else does _not_ simplify things for the programmer.
 Just look at the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language - it only has 8 commands, yet writing programs in it is generally considerably more difficult than an equivalent python program (which by all accounts is a much more complex language).